lsst-sqre/sqr-055/index.rst

 - Full support for nested groups
 - Groups can own other groups
 - Specializes in set math between groups if we want to do complex authorization calculations
+- Arbitrary metadata can be added to groups via the API, so we could use Grouper as our data store rather than a local database

 Disadvantages: